Additional Resources to Assist You

 Low Cost Spay and Neuter Clinics

 Our Animal Rescue Fund has limited funds available to help low-income pet owners with medical costs to spay and neuter their pets.
-Please see our Animal Rescue Fund for more information and an application for spay/neuter vouchers.
+Please see our Animal Rescue Fund for more information.
 The following clinics offer low cost spay and neuter procedures for pets that are available to the public and do not require a pet owner to qualify financially for discounted services.

 For prices, contact one of the following animal hospitals: